Fires out on container ship involved in North Sea collision amid beach fears

 Conservation groups have said they are “deeply concerned” about the nurdles, which are not toxic but can have a devastating effect on animals, including seals, puffins and fish, if they are eaten.

-Members of the public have been warned not to touch the pellets, which can be covered in other pollutants, and to alert the coastguard through the 999 service if they are found.
+Members of the public have been warned not to touch the pellets, which can be covered in other pollutants.

+The National Trust said nurdles have begun to appear on Brancaster Beach, in Norfolk, and the RSPB confirmed they have washed up at the charity’s reserve at nearby Titchwell.

+A trust spokeswoman said: “We can confirm that plastic nurdles have begun to wash ashore on Brancaster Beach and elsewhere along the Norfolk coast, following the North Sea tanker collision last week.

 Steve Rowland, RSPB area manager, said pellets the size of lentils were washing up along miles of Norfolk coast, including the charity’s reserve at Titchwell.